 A: "I ate out, but now I am sick, so the food I ate while out must have made me sick."

 Why a fallacy?
-A is assuming that because he ate out before getting sick, the food he ate must have made him sick.
-However, the food he ate is only one of a multitude of reasons why he might be sick.
+A is assuming that because they ate out before getting sick, the food they ate must have made them sick.
+However, the food they ate is only one of a multitude of reasons why they might be sick.

 Similar to: Correlation not causation

 Definition: A's conclusion based on the premise that an observed correlation between A and B means that A caused B; this excludes the possibility of an external factor causing the correlative relationship between A and B.

 Difference: Post Hoc is based on a temporal relationship between two events, whereas Correlation not Causation can be any kind of relationship.